18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-developers-guide/parent-child-smartapps.rst

         input "lights", "capability.switch", title: "Which lights do you want to control?", multiple: true, submitOnChange: true
     }

-    // inputs to control what to do with the lights (turn on, turn on and set color, turn on
+    // inputs to control what to do with the lights (turn on and set color, turn on
     // and set level)
     def actionInputs() {
         if (lights) {